modelscope/data-juicer/README.md

 ## Codes and Data Recipes

+- The original codes are organized and presented in [Img-Diff](https://github.com/modelscope/data-juicer/tree/ImgDiff/Img-Diff).

-Our codes and data recipes are still being organized and restructured.
-We will release them in a few days!
+- The codes and data recipes in data-juicer format will be released soon.